okskna/FingerRobot/README.md

 # FingerRobot
-A Robot follow human hands shape.
+Robots that follow the shape of a human hand